Improving company productivity with Objective Key Results initiative

 In the second episode of Octobot Tech Talks, our podcast about tech, product and digital trends, we talked about OKRs, short for Objectives and Key Results.
-It’s a very effective way of improving company productivity through the definition and execution of cross-functional goals and initiatives.
+It’s a very effective initiative to improve company productivity through the definition and execution of cross-functional goals.

 In this blog post, we want to dive further into what the OKRs are, how to use them in your teams and projects, and how you can learn more about this topic.

 While writing this article, we relied on two experts who joined Octobot Tech Talks to discuss this topic: Luciano Ferrari is Octobot’s COO, a passionate innovator and entrepreneur, and Gabriel, who works at Peregrinus, a consultancy specializing in agile methodologies and digital tools.
 He is an OKR expert and has helped many companies, like Octobot, implement this methodology to improve results.

 What are OKRs and how did they come about?

 OKRs is an acronym that stands for Objectives and Key Results.
 It is a methodology used by organizations to align team members, define objectives in collaboration, and work on them accordingly.
 John Doerr created the concept in the book “Measure What Matters,” where he explains how this tool was essential for achieving goals that initially seemed impossible at Google.
 The methodology then spread to other organizations of different industries and sizes, becoming an effective tool for setting and achieving ambitious goals.

 The OKR principles and their adaptability to modern companies

 This methodology has a set of principles that make them more current and help to generate a team culture.
 As organizations mature, roles and processes also grow.
 The danger is that teams may become overwhelmed, and attention to what is essential may be lost.
 In these cases, the OKRs can help teams focus, prioritize, and find alignment behind goals that truly transform the institution and avoid wasting time on less impactful efforts.